MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-memorydevicelocation.md

 ---
-Description: The Win32\_MemoryDeviceLocation association WMI class relates a memory device and the physical memory on which it exists. ms.assetid: 6fef916e-44e2-4b9f-94b7-c7204259004a ms.tgt_platform: multiple
+description: The Win32\_MemoryDeviceLocation association WMI class relates a memory device and the physical memory on which it exists. ms.assetid: 6fef916e-44e2-4b9f-94b7-c7204259004a ms.tgt_platform: multiple
 title: Win32_MemoryDeviceLocation class